krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 Unfortunately **-Xmx** was set to
 **4GB**. **It is not a memory leak**.

-We have to be careful if our application is completely stateless, and we use GC with **young/old generations** (like G1, parallel, serial and CMS).
+We must be careful if our application is entirely stateless and we use GC with **young/old generations** (like G1, parallel, serial, and CMS).
-We need to remember that objects from a **memory leak** live in the **old generation**.
+We must remember that objects from a **memory leak** live in the **old generation**.
 In stateless applications, that part of the heap can be cleared even once a week.
 Here is an example recording **3 days** of the stateless application:

 ![alt text](/assets/monday-2/5.jpg "5")

-It looks like a memory leak, the ```min(heap after gc)``` increasing every day, but if we look at the same chart with one additional day:
+It looks like a memory leak, the ```min(heap after GC)``` increasing every day, but if we look at the same chart with one additional day:

 ![alt text](/assets/monday-2/6.jpg "6")

 The GC cleared the heap to the previous level.
-This was done by an **old generation** cleanup that didn't happen in previous days.
+This was done by an **old-generation** cleanup that didn't happen in the previous days.

 The _Heap after GC_ chart can be generated by probing through JMX.
 The JVM gives that information via mBeans:

 * ```java.lang:type=GarbageCollector,name=G1 Young Generation```
 * ```java.lang:type=GarbageCollector,name=G1 Old Generation```

-Both mBeans provide you attributes with the name ```LastGcInfo``` from where we can extract the needed information.
+Both mBeans provide attributes with the name ```LastGcInfo``` from which we can extract the needed information.

-Most memory leaks that I discovered in recent years in enterprise applications were either in frameworks/libraries or in some kind of bridge between them.
-Recreating such an issue in our example application would require introducing a lot of strange dependencies, so I chose to recreate one custom-made heap memory leak that I discovered a few years ago.
+Most memory leaks I discovered in recent years in enterprise applications were either in frameworks/libraries or in some kind of bridge between them.
+Recreating such an issue in our example application would require introducing a lot of strange dependencies, so I chose to recreate one custom-made heap memory leak I discovered a few years ago.

 ```shell
 # preparation